shaekuronen/grunt-ejs-static/README.md

 # grunt-ejs-static

 Grunt EJS Static is an MVC approach to building a static site generator using EJS and Grunt.
-Models are defined in multiple JSON files, which helps keep logic out of the templates and makes the data more maintainable.
-Views are defined in layout files, which are top-level templates utilizing EJS Includes to manage templates.
+Models can be defined in multiple JSON files, which helps keep logic out of the templates and makes the data more maintainable.
+Views are defined in layout files, which are top-level templates utilizing EJS Includes to manage layout of templates.
 The controller is a JSON file (such as routes.json) which defines files to render, as well as each file's layout and data.

 For examples, please see demo/